mousepawmedia/standards/source/csi.rst

 This method is ideal in languages where double-commenting is possible.

+**In any case, you should ultimately aim to remove commented-out code as soon as possible.**

 Top of Document
 ------------------------------

 On the top of the document, the programmer should ideally list the project name and version, module/class name and description, date last updated, and authors (optionally).
 This may be adjusted to comply with documentation